 Karupatti Adhirasam Making Tips

-- Always reserve 1/4 cup jaggery syrup and ground flour to adjust consistency later.
+- Always reserve 1/4 cup jaggery syrup and few tbsp ground flour to adjust consistency later.

-- If you don’t have raw rice flour and the batter is gooey do add instant rice flour OR
+- If you don’t have raw rice flour and the batter is gooey do add instant rice flour 1 or 2 tsp not more than that OR

 - Stir the adhirasam batter over stove in low flame for a while without burning the dough (this tip definitely works).